ngbrown11/ngbrown11.github.io/_posts/projects/2016-11-22-project-pulp.markdown

 date: 2016-11-22 13:49:51 -0400
 tags: project
 ---
-A system of software applications, or software-as-a-service, healthcare.
+A system of software applications, or software-as-a-service, for the healthcare industry.
 <!--sep-->

 ### Software-as-a-Service ###